ansys/pyaedt-toolkits-antenna/doc/source/toolkit/ui.rst

         :width: 800
         :alt: Toolkit Settings tab

-     Descriptions follow for how the checkboxes on the **Design** tab work:
+     Descriptions follow for how to use the checkboxes on the **Design** tab:

      - If you select the **3D Component** checkbox, the toolkit creates the antenna and replaces it with a 3D component.